How to Use Focal Length and Field-of-View to Compose Photographs

 How Sensor Size Relates to Lens Field of View

 You might have heard the term “crop sensor” or digital photo lens.
-First, let’s look at crop sensors.
+First, let’s at crop sensors.
 Digital photo cameras have sensors that record the images projected by the lens, and sensors are not all the same size.

 1. Medium format